andrewhick/amp-integration-tests/README.md

 ## Set up

+* This guide assumes that you are using a Mac, with `zsh` as your Terminal and VS Code.
 * [Install Python, a virtual environment and Pylenium](https://docs.pylenium.io/getting-started/virtual-environments)
 * Set up your IDE to use `pytest` as the default test runner.
 In VS Code on Mac, use Cmd + Shift + P, select Python: Configure Tests and choose `pytest`.

+### Optional VS code setup

+* To stop "Run tests | Debug tests" appearing in VS Code as you type, add `"editor.codeLens": false` to your `settings.json` file.

 ## Run tests